Candeles/jquery-text-resizer/README.md

     jtr(elementsToAutoResize);

 Your elements will now automatically resize their text based on window size.
-The algorithm is simple, either:
+The algorithm is simple, if the width of the window is larger than the height:

-    <scale factor, s> * <magic number .005> * <window height> / <window width>
+    <scale factor, s> * <magic number .005> * <window height>^2 / <window width>

-or
+or, if the width is less than or equal to the height:

-    <scale factor, s> * <magic number .005> * <window width> / <window height>
+    <scale factor, s> * <magic number .005> * <window width>

-depending on whether the width or the height is largest.

 ## Moving forward

-I might try to make a version that doesn't require jquery.
+I made a version that doesn't require jquery: http://github.com/Candeles/native-text-resizer